 - Pay it forward: Investigating a Sustainable Model of Open Access Article Processing Charges for Large North American Research Institutions

 - University of California: Priorities for publisher negotiations

 Engage stakeholders and plan communications

 Just as transformative agreements bring together the two sides of scholarly publishing (reading and publishing), they are also an opportunity for libraries to bring together and align the different stakeholders involved: faculty and university leadership.
-Sharing the insights gained in the publication and expenditure data analysis with people from outside the library or consortium offices can help in building strong coalitions within with your communities and garnering support for your negotiation strategy.
+Sharing the insights gained in the publication and expenditure data analysis with people from outside the library or consortium offices can help build strong coalitions within with your institution’s communities and garner support for your negotiation strategy.
 After all, the open access publishing rights secured through your transformative or open access agreements help your institution fulfill its mission, increasing the visibility and impact of the research of your scholars and scientists.

 By working together with a broad set of stakeholders in the early stages of developing your approach, it is easier to arrive at a framework for negotiations that is embraced across the institution, and it empowers you with greater leverage, knowing that you represent your entire community in your negotiations.

 Build coalitions and alignment